HuaizhengZhang/MIGProfiler/README.md

    $ docker stop dcgm_exporter
    ```

-​	**Arguments Clarification: **
+**Arguments Clarification:**

   1. dcgm-exporter: we do not recommend you to change the arguments of dcgm-exporter container.

   2. profiler:  `--gpus`: use format as "device={`gpu_id`}:{`device_id`}" to provide the target mig device to profiler container,

-     ​				`--shm-size`: shared memory for profiler container, we recommend that it should be larger than 4g.
+     - `--shm-size`: shared memory for profiler container, we recommend that it should be larger than 4g.

-     ​				`-v`: mounting data for container. use format as "`path/to/MIGProfiler/`data/:/workspace/data/"
+     - `-v`: mounting data for container. use format as `"path/to/MIGProfiler/data/:/workspace/data/"`.

-     ​				`model_name`: currently 'vision_transformer', 'resnet50', 'swin_transformer' is supported
+     - `model_name`: currently 'vision_transformer', 'resnet50', 'swin_transformer' is supported

-     ​				`workload`: according to your `model_name` and tasks(train or infer), four workloads are supported:

-     ​                                    ' cv_infer', 'cv_train', 'nlp_infer', 'nlp_train'.
+     - `workload`: according to your `model_name` and tasks(train or infer), four workloads are supported: ' cv_infer', 'cv_train', 'nlp_infer', 'nlp_train'.

-     ​				`gpu_i_id`: GPU Instance ID you get in `step 4`, this is for dcgm-exporter.
+     - `gpu_i_id`: GPU Instance ID you get in `step 4`, this is for dcgm-exporter.

-     results will be saved at ``path/to/MIGProfiler/data/`
+     results will be saved at `path/to/MIGProfiler/data/`.

 ## 3. Visualize Results

 We have visualized some results to look into the benchmark.
-You can refer to /doc/notebook/plot_results.ipynb to draw pcitures for your own data.
+You can refer to `/doc/notebook/plot_results.ipynb` to draw pcitures for your own data.
 Here are visualization results of profiling with seving a ViT model on NVIDIA A100.

 |FB Used|Graphics Engine Activity|Avg.
 Latency (ms)|Throughput (request/s)|